Discover Holiday Cottages in Devon's Large Naval Port, Plymouth

 Further afield, the wilds of Dartmoor offer an immense adventure playground for hikers, mountain bikers and sightseers, while along the coast there are many small coves, beaches, creeks and small fishing villages just waiting to be explored.

 Crofters Cottage is a very special little Devon holiday cottage in the most beautiful spot with no neighbours and lovely views out to sea.
-It is remote, rustic and fairly basic but if looking for peace, tranquillity and a pet friendly, chance to escape from everyday life, then this is the cottage fo...
+It is remote, rustic and fairly basic but if looking for peace, tranquillity and a chance to escape from everyday life, then this is the cottage for you!

-Our wonderful little South Devon beach hut sleeps 2 in an isolated, quiet and totally private cove near Plymouth.
+Our wonderful little Beach Hut sleeps 2 in an isolated, quiet and totally private cove near Plymouth.
 It is available to rent for 2 night weekend & mid-week breaks during the warmer months.
-The Beach Hut offers is the perfect place for couples to really escape for a few days away from it...
+The Beach Hut offers is the perfect place for couples to really escape for a few days away from it all!

 Plymouth itself is situated in between the mouth of the two rivers Plym and Tamar, which join together at the Plymouth Sound, which is the local Plymouth bay, fondly known as ‘The Sound’.
 With brilliant views all the way out to sea, it’s no wonder The Sound is a popular area for locals and tourists alike; creating a warm, inviting atmosphere filled with faces from all over the country.

 Away from the clear waters and further inland you can find many more attractions such as The Barbican, which is a long strip of buildings overlooking the Sutton Harbour Marina and the Queen Anne Battery.
 Aside from being in a spectacular location, The Barbican is also a hive of boutiques and cafes, which are always alive with people and music and, especially at night, it’s lit up with lanterns and fires providing an almost French atmosphere as you sit alongside the harbour and relax in the warm evening.